 \section{Conclusion}

 In this paper, we investigate a novel weakly supervised learning problem called learning from True-False Labels (TFLs), which can significantly enhance the quality and efficiency of annotation.
+In this novel labeling setting, the TFL indicates whether an instance belongs to the label that is randomly and uniformly sampled from the candidate label set.
 We theoretically derive a risk-consistent estimator to explore and utilize the conditional probability distribution information of TFLs.
-Besides, we introduce a novel prompt learning method called MRP learning, which can bridge the gap between the knowledge of VLMs and target learning tasks. \paragraph*{Limitations and future directions.} The primary limitation of TFLs is their incapacity to eliminate the influence of mislabeled instances generated by VLMs.
-In the future, we will focus on looking for better ways to learn prompt that are not limited to prompt retrieving.
+Besides, we introduce a novel prompt learning method called MRP learning, which can bridge the gap between the knowledge of VLMs and target learning tasks.
+The experimental results demonstrate the effectiveness of the proposed TFL setting and MRP learning method. \paragraph*{Limitations and future directions.} A limitation of this method is that it does not use test data to improve model performance.
+In the future, it is interesting to explore a test-time prompt retrieving method which can learn adaptive prompts with a single test instance.